 - Cancellation costs.
 Your insurer may cover you for cancellation or other costs if you need to change your plans because of the accident.

 - Exclusions.
-Most policies are void if you were breaking the law when the accident occured.
-Even if the accident isn't your fault.
-This is any road law like giving way, or keeping to the right, as well as serious crimes like drink driving, or doing drugs.
+Most policies are void if you were breaking the law when the accident occurred, even if the accident isn't your fault.
+This is any road law like giving way, or keeping to the right, as well as serious crimes like drink driving or doing drugs.

 - Legal costs.
 If someone tries to sue you for the accident, you could be in trouble.
 Whether or not it's a legitimate claim.
 Some travel insurance policies may cover your legal costs.
 Ask your insurer.